seohsirk/next-supabase-ai-template/README.md

 - **`@kit/billing-gateway`**: Billing gateway package that defines the schema and logic for managing payment gateways
 - **`@kit/email-templates`**: Here we define the email templates using the `react.email` package.
 - **`@kit/mailers`**: Mailer package that abstracts the email service provider (e.g., Resend, Cloudflare, SendGrid, Mailgun, etc.)
+- **`@kit/monitoring`**: A unified monitoring package that defines the schema and logic for monitoring the application with third party services (e.g., Sentry, Baselime, etc.)

 And features that can be added to the application:
 - **`@kit/auth`**: Authentication package (using Supabase)